JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-06-17-gitflow-version-numbers.md

 ## Feature branch
 Feature branches are versioned like develop.
 Except the branch name will be used instead of `unstable`.
 This means if you name your feature branch `feature/xMyFeature` the tag will be `-xMyFeature` which will sort **higher** than develop.
 This gives you the option to force a feature branch to be sorted higher than develop if you need to.

+## NuGet
+NuGet does not support semantic versioning properly, which sucks.
+We have the `LegacySemVer` and `LegacyPaddedSemVer` variables mainly for NuGet, but we did not tie the name to NuGet as there may be other systems which do not support SemVer properly.
+Use the padded variable if you are liklely to need more than 10 betas/pre-releases because in nuget 1.0.0-beta2 sorts higher than 1.0.0-beta10 =(

 ## Summary
 Hopefully this gives you some idea how we envisioned GitVersion to be used with GitFlow.
 Feedback is welcome.